tschikarski/shibboleth/Documentation/Administration/Prerequisites/Index.rst

 “basic”.
 The second line is needed to activate ´lazy mode´.

 .. [#] With the flexibility of this TYPO3 extension, in most cases you don't need to change any mappings within ``shibboleth2.xml``.
+.. [#] If you need Shibboleth only for FE, don't be afraid to protect just the complete TYPO3 instance.
+Just don't activate BE authentication within the extension.